infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Anonymous functions

-Using anonymous functions for actions and filters could be problematic because it makes them very hard to unhook later on
+Using anonymous functions for actions and filters could be problematic because it makes them very hard to unhook later on.

 ```php
 <?php